davidamadeo/superyou-automated-testing-v2/readme.md

 5. Extract the file from the folder and put it in your C: drive so your PATH would be `C:\msedgedriver.exe`
 6. Open the repository on your text editor and open your terminal.
 Enter the following command:
 `pip install msedge-selenium-tools selenium==3.141`
-7. Initialize the path in the file by writing this code:
+7. Initialize the path by specifying the Driver Path in the .env file.
+It should look something like this:
-`PATH = "C:\msedgedriver.exe`
+`DRIVER_PATH = "C:\msedgedriver.exe`
 8. Make sure that the webdriver code is `self.driver = webdriver.Edge(PATH)` instead of `self.driver = webdriver.Chrome(PATH)`